 In simplest terms, a moisturizer is a mixture of chemical ingredients that is designed to hydrate the outer layers of the skin, improve the appearance of the skin, and/or improve the health of the skin.
 An increase in the water content of skin results in skin that feels softer and more pliable.
-It is this increased hydration that reduces the appearance of fine lines and wrinkles!
+It is this increased hydration that reduces the appearance of very fine lines!

 Anatomy of Skin: The skin is the largest organ of the body and has several functions: Receptors in the skin provide sensory information like touch, vibration, and pain.
 The skin helps maintain a constant body temperature, and is a physical barrier to the elements of the environment, providing protection from bacteria, ultraviolet light, and chemicals.
 But it is the skin’s ability to create a barrier to water loss that is its most crucial function.

 The skin is comprised of the following layers:

 - Epidermis – outermost layer which consists of the following:

 - Stratum corneum: The most mature non-living skin cells (corneocytes) are comprised primarily of a structural protein called keratin.
 These cells contain a collection of water-soluble compounds call Natural Moisturizing Factor (NMF.)
 Cells in this layer are surrounded by a fatty lipid layer making the skin virtually water repellent.
 These cells continually shed and are replaced by cells in the layers below.

 - Stratum granulosum: Comprised of less metabolically active cells than the ones below them, these cells produce the lipids that are released into the stratum corneum.